DanielB159/GazeDetectorDataClient/README.md

 # GazeDetectorDataClient
 #### Short description
-This client will be used for data collection of gaze data from G3 glasses - and synchronization of them with a kinect camera.
+This client manages the simultaneous recording from a USB connected Azure Kinect DK, and a Tobii Glasses3 unit over Wi-Fi.
+It also contains a module for synchronizing those recordings and organizing them.

 #### Architecture
-We will use python's PyQT5 to build the desktop app, and relevant SDK's for handeling the communication with the camera and the glasses.
+This implementation uses python’s PyQT5 for the desktop UI, and relevant SDKs for handling the communication with the camera and the glasses.

 #### Libraries and dependencies
 The used python libraries are listed in .devcontainer/requirements.txt file.
 To install them run the following command in the terminal command: